clonq/revo/README.md

 The `components` section is a list of component entries.
 Each entry has a `name` key, a `repo` key identifying where the component should be fetched from and optionaly a `type` key.

-The component name uniquely identifies the component within te repo.
+The component name uniquely identifies the component within the repo.

 The repo can be either the keyword `github` or an url.
 Revo will try to download the component from the repo url.
 If the value of the repo key is `github`, revo will fetch the component from *https://github.com/`name`/archive/master.zip*